-The CCWG recommends that IRP decisions be “precedential” – meaning, that deference should a panel give to prior decisions?
+The CCWG-Accountability recommends that IRP decisions be “precedential” – meaning, that deference should a panel give to prior decisions?
 By conferring precedential weight on panel decisions, the IRP can provide guidance for future actions and inaction by ICANN decision-makers, which is valuable.
 It also reduces the chances of inconsistent treatment of one claimant or another, based on the specific individuals making up the decisional panel in particular cases.
 But this makes it more likely that a “bad” decision in one case affects other cases going forward.

+It is expected that judgments of the IRP would be enforceable in the court of the US and other countries that accept international arbitration results.

 Accessibility and Cost:

-The CCWG recommends that ICANN would bear the administrative the costs of maintaining the system (including Panelist salaries).
+The CCWG-Accountability recommends that ICANN would bear the administrative the costs of maintaining the system (including Panelist salaries).
 The Panel may provide for loser pays/fee shifting in the event it identifies a challenge or defense as frivolous or abusive.
 ICANN should seek to establish access to pro bono representation for community, non-profit complainants.

-Panel should complete work expeditiously; issuing a scheduling order early in the process, and in the ordinary course should issue decisions within a standard time frame.
+The Panel should complete work expeditiously; issuing a scheduling order early in the process, and in the ordinary course should issue decisions within a standard time frame.

-Implementation: The CCWG proposes that the revised IRP provisions be adopted as Fundamental .
+Implementation: The CCWG-Accountability proposes that the revised IRP provisions be adopted as Fundamental Bylaws.

 Transparency: The community has expressed concerns regarding the ICANN document/information access policy and implementation.
 Free access to relevant information is an essential element of a robust independent review process.
 We recommend reviewing and enhancing the DIDP as part of the accountability enhancements in Work Stream 2.

-QUESTIONS
+QUESTIONS AND OPEN ISSUES

 4) Do you agree that the proposed improvements to the IRP would enhance ICANN's accountability?
 Do you agree with the list of requirements for this recommendation?
 If not, please detail how you would recommend to amend these requirements.

-A detailed list of questions regarding principles and implementation for the IRP is provided in Appendix I. The CCWG Accountability would appreciate detailed community input to guide its work into providing more detailed requirements for the enhanced IRP.
+A detailed list of questions regarding principles and implementation for the IRP is provided in Appendix I. The CCWG-Accountability Accountability would appreciate detailed community input to guide its work into providing more detailed requirements for the enhanced IRP.
 A specific community input form is provided.

-2.5 Reconsideration Process Enhancements
+2.5 Reconsideration Process Enhancement

 INTRODUCTION

+The CCWG-Accountability proposes a number of key reforms to ICANN's Request for Reconsideration process, whereby the ICANN Board of Directors is obliged to reconsider a recent decision or action / inaction by ICANN's Board or staff, and which is provided for in Article IV, section 2 of ICANN's Bylaws.
+The key reforms proposed include: the scope of permissible requests has been expanded to include Board/staff actions or inactions that contradict ICANN's mission or core values, and the time for filing a Request for Reconsideration has been extended from 15 to 30 days.
+Additionally, the grounds for summary dismissal have been narrowed and the ICANN Board of directors must make determinations on all requests (rather than a committee handling staff issues).
+Another proposed change is that ICANN's ombudsman should make the initial substantive evaluation of the requests to aid the Board Governance Committee in its recommendation, and then requesters are provided an opportunity to rebut the BGC's recommendation before a final decision by the entire Board.
+More transparency requirements and firm deadlines in issuing of determinations are also proposed.

 Standing

-Amend "who" has proper standing to file a Reconsideration Request to widen its scope by including /staff actions/inactions that contradict ICANN’s mission or core values (was only policies before).
-It is noted that under the existing paragraph 2 significantly reduces the rights purportedly granted in paragraph 1 of the Reconsideration Request process.
+Amend "who" has proper standing to file a Reconsideration Request to widen its scope by including Board/staff actions/inactions that contradict ICANN’s mission or core values (was only policies before).
+It is noted that under the existing Bylaws paragraph 2 significantly reduces the rights purportedly granted in paragraph 1 of the Reconsideration Request process.